-In light of the current pandemic, it seems the summer plans made by many families across the nation have shifted.
+Because of the pandemic, many of the summer plans made by many families across the nation shifted.
 Perhaps you even took our advice and made or purchased for yourself a family swimming pool, that is if you could find one.

 The risk of children drowning is a very real threat.
 Most parents are shocked to learn the number one cause of death according to the CDC among children ages 1-4 is drowning and is the second leading cause of death among children ages 5-9 years old.
 Additionally, nearly 70% of these drownings occurred because the child was thought to be elsewhere.
 Now that you’ve had proper warning of just how serious water safety is, here are 5 tips to protect your loved ones.